 Several colourful dishes and drinks at a Chinese restaurant.

-To date, there are 21 restaurants in Toronto that have been awarded the MICHELIN Bib Gourmand recognizing their exceptional and reasonably priced menus.
+To date, 23 Toronto restaurants have been awarded the MICHELIN Bib Gourmand, which recognizes their exceptional and reasonably priced menus.

 MICHELIN Bib Gourmand Award

-The MICHELIN Guide describes Bib Gourmand restaurants as offering “a simpler style of cooking, which is recognisable, easy-to-eat, and offers something you feel you could attempt to replicate at home”.
-The criteria for Bib Gourmand restaurants is tailored based on the cost of living in each country and region, making it a useful resource for diners looking to enjoy an excellent meal in an informal, relaxed setting without going over budget.
+The MICHELIN Guide describes Bib Gourmand restaurants as offering “a simpler style of cooking, which is recognizable, easy-to-eat and offers something you feel you could attempt to replicate at home.”
+The criteria for Bib Gourmand restaurants are tailored based on the cost of living in each country and region, making it a useful resource for diners looking to enjoy exceptional dining experiences at affordable restaurants.

 A notable addition to the MICHELIN Star criteria is the Green Star, recognizing restaurants committed to more sustainable cuisine using eco-friendly practices.

-Here are the restaurants in Toronto that have received the MICHELIN Bib Gourmand award.
+Here are the award-winning Toronto restaurants on the MICHELIN Bib Gourmand list.

 Tiflisi